Chrys-Chacha/triangle-tracker-IP/README.md

 # Triangle-Tracker
-#### This is an independent project website that helps people establish the type of a triangle by inputing the measurements of the three sides of a triangle.
+#### This is a website that helps people establish the type of a triangle by inputing the measurements of the three sides of a triangle.
 3rd June 2019
 #### By **Chrys Chacha**

 ## Description